sahrayali2000/shop/readme.md

 run the command " sudo docker-compose up "

 # step 4:
-open another terminal and run the command " # step 4:docker exec -it <container> bash " replace " <container> " with the name of django app that docker made for this django app for finding name of django app just run command " sudo docker ps " and look at NAMES column
+open another terminal and run the command " # step 4:docker exec -it CONTAINER bash " replace " CONTAINER " with the name of django app that docker made for this django app for finding name of django app just run command " sudo docker ps " and look at NAMES column

 # step 5: